pgherveou/no-merging/README.md

-# No Merging!!
+# Squash first

-Chrome extensions that disables the 'Merge pull request' button for selected Github accounts.

-Go to options to list the Github accounts you want to disable the "Merge" button.

-Based on [Do Not Merge WIP](https://github.com/sanemat/do-not-merge-wip-for-github) Chrome extension
+This extension disable the merge button for the specified repositories if you have more than one commit in your Pull-Request.